 To get ahead of the curve you might want to carry out product analytics to identify upcoming trends and consumer demand.
 By researching your target customer and demand trends, you can choose products which will satisfy the needs of your customers and encourage them to buy.

-Selling products which align with current trends is a recipe for success, whether that be seasonal themed products or items which are relevant to current affairs, such as face masks.
+Selling products which align with current trends, including selling wholesale, is a recipe for success, whether that be seasonal themed products or items which are relevant to current affairs, such as face masks.

 Look at historical consumer trends